Cookies on this website

 Biography

-I am a physician at Oxford University Hospitals NHS Foundation Trust (OUHFT) and Professor of Medicine and Old Age Neuroscience at the University of Oxford.
-I work 50/50 in clinical and research work.
+Sarah Pendlebury is a physician at Oxford University Hospitals NHS Foundation Trust (OUHFT) and was made Professor of Medicine and Old Age Neuroscience at the University of Oxford in 2020 having been Associate Professor since 2013.
+She works 50/50 in clinical and research work.

-I am a member of the Editorial boards of Stroke, International Journal of Stroke, Neurology, and Cerebrovascular Diseases.
-I am lead author on four books on TIA/stroke, neurology in general medicine and geriatrics and senior editor of a series of case-based learning books (OUP) covering medical/surgical specialities; several are recommended reading for speciality exit examinations.
+She is a member of the Editorial boards of Stroke, International Journal of Stroke, Neurology, and Cerebrovascular Diseases, is lead author on several books on TIA/stroke, neurology and old age medicine and senior editor of a case-based learning series (OUP) covering medical/surgical specialities.

 Sarah Pendlebury